Specially-funded English Courses

 Our mission

-In line with CAES’s mission to support English enhancement needs of university staff, undergraduate and taught postgraduate programmes, Specially-funded English Courses (SFEC) offers workplace and academic English workshops to meet students’ diverse learning needs.
+In line with CAES’s mission to support English enhancement needs of university staff, undergraduate and taught postgraduate programmes, Specially-funded English Courses (SFEC) offers workplace, professional, and academic English workshops to meet both staff members’ and students’ diverse learning needs.

-Our lessons are conducted as plenaries, lectures, or small group tutorials using tailored-made materials designed to cater to targeted learners’ workplace or discipline-specific interests.
-We also welcome opportunities to collaborate with local and overseas institutions on intensive English programme.
+Our lessons are conducted as plenaries, lectures, or small group tutorials using customized materials designed to cater to targeted learners’ workplace or discipline-specific interests.
+We also welcome opportunities to collaborate with local and overseas institutions on intensive English programmes.

 Academic English Courses for Undergraduate and Taught Postgraduate Students